shajen/rtl-sdr-scanner-cpp/README.md

 Sdr scanner also allows you to record multiple transmissions simultaneously (if they are transmitted on the same band).
 For example, if one transmission is on 145.200 MHz and the other is on 145.600 MHz, the scanner will record and save both!

-It also provides easy but very powerful **web panel** to explore recordings and spectrograms.
+It also provides easy but very powerful **web panel** to explore recordings, spectrograms and configure sdr device.

 # Supported devices